SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 	As the user inputs his secret infoemation, the text is shown as one asterisk per character.

 .. versionadded:: 1.1.0
-.. py:function:: inputText([msg], [title], [lines], [width])
+.. py:function:: inputText(message, [title=""], [lines=9], [width=20], [text=""])

-	:param msg: text to be displayed as message (default: nothing)
+	:param message: text to be displayed as message

-	:param title: optional title for the messagebox (default: Sikuli Text)
+	:param title: optional title for the messagebox (default: SikuliX input request)

 	:param lines: how many lines the text box should be high (default: 9)

 	:param width: how many characters the box should have as width (default: 20)

+	:param text: a multiline text, that is preset in the textarea

-	:return: the possible multiline text entered by the user (might be empty)
+	:return: the multiline text content when user presses ``OK`` (might be empty) or None if the user presses ``CANCEL``

 	A message box with the given height and width is displayed and allows the user to input as many lines of text as needed.
-The display area is fix and not scrollable (means visble is only the top left part, that fits into the visible area).
-	But you might enter as much text as you like, e.g. via CopyAndPaste.
+The lines are auto-wrapped at word boundary.
+	A vertical scrollbar is shown if needed.

+	The default font is the Java AWT Dialog (a sans-serif font) in size 14, which is also the minimum size possible.
+One might switch to a monospace font using ``Settings.InputFontMono=True``.
+Setting it to ``False`` switches it back to the standard for the next ``inputText()``.
+A bigger size than 14 can be set using ``Settings.InputFontSize=NN``.
+Setting it to a value smaller than 14 (e.g. 0) will reset it to 14 again.

 	Example::

+	  # selects a monospaced font
+	  # default is False meaning a SansSerif font
+	  Settings.InputFontMono = True

+	  # default fontsize is 14 (also minimum size)
+	  # use a fontsize of 20
+	  Settings.InputFontSize = 20

-	  story = inputText("please give me some lines of text") lines = story.split("\n") # split the lines in the list lines for line in lines:
+	  story = inputText("please tell a story")
+	  lines = story.split("\n") # split the lines in the list lines for line in lines:
 	     print line